US Naval Community College Updates Partnership With Western Governors University with Competency-Based Education Program

-Title over image of hand holding up cybersecurity icons.
+“This change allows our USNCC students to leverage WGU’s revolutionary self-paced education model to accelerate their goal of earning their associate degree,” said retired Rear Adm.
+Jeffrey Harley, Ph.D., senior director for Military Engagement at WGU.
+“This benefits not only the students but also their respective services by better preparing them to defend our nation,"

+WGU is regionally accredited by the Northwest Commission on Colleges and Universities.
+As USNCC completes its own accreditation process that typically takes two to three years, WGU will be the primary degree grantor for these associate degree programs, ensuring the service members who graduate from this program receive a transferable degree from an accredited institution.

 The United States Naval Community College is the official community college for the Navy, Marine Corps, and Coast Guard.
 To get more information about the USNCC, go to www.usncc.edu.
-(Graphic Illustration by Senior Chief Mass Communication Specialist Xander Gamble)

 |Date Taken: